zq99/RandomDistributionTracker/README.md

 I wanted to build a simple process to verify that the random numbers I was using for a simulation were actually from an exponential distribution.
 I also wanted to see the effect of changing lambda values.

-So I created a simple class (called RandomDistributionTracker), where I could store the numbers and output their frequencies to confirm their distribution.
+So I created a simple class (called NumberDistributionTracker), where I could store the numbers and output their frequencies to confirm their distribution.

 The class also allows the boundaries of the frequency distribution to be adjusted.